-ATHENS, GEORGIA – The Mayflower Restaurant and The Morton Theater are among rare businesses in Athens that have survived major recessions.
+ATHENS, Ga. – The Mayflower Restaurant and The Morton Theater are among rare businesses in Athens that have survived major recessions.

 The Mayflower Restaurant, which has been in continuous operation since 1948, has stayed open longer than all of its competition.
 Ricky Vaughn, the owner for the last 45 years, said he has done so by building up a committed core group of customers.